oroinc/OroCRMDotmailerBundle/README.md

 Changes done on virtual fields used in the mappings are not tracked. `oro_dotmailer.on_build_mapping_tracked_fields` event can be used to customize the list of fields to track.

 You can trigger re-sync of data fields manually on required marketing list from marketing list view dotmailer settings.
-Alternativly, system configuration setting can be set under System->Configuration->Integrations->Dotmailer, to perform daily force update of data fields.
+Alternatively, system configuration setting can be set under System->Configuration->Integrations->Dotmailer, to perform daily force update of data fields.
 Possible options:
-- *None*: No force sync is performed
+- *None*: No force sync is performed.
 - *For mappings with virtual fields only* (default): Perform force fields update only if a mapping has at least one virtual field used.
 - *For all mappings*: Perform force fields update for all marketing lists.